steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ![](./imgs/lec2/5.svg)

 So above, first we are going to multiply "3" to the first equation and subtract from the equation 2.
-The number what we want to make "0" is called a "Pivot".
+The key number that we are starting with is called a "Pivot".

 ![](./imgs/lec2/29.svg)